jspjut/CV/src/jobs.md

-Analyzed the performance of soft-core microprocessors on Xilinx FPGAs to develop tools for increased performance with reduced development effort.
-Advisor: Dr. Frank Vahid.
+Analyzed the performance of soft-core microprocessors on Xilinx FPGAs to develop tools for increased performance with reduced development effort. *Advisor*: Dr. Frank Vahid.